alphahm/live-cd-ansible/README.md

 Those guides are great, this project is just a more automated way to achieve the same.
 It uses Ansible and optionally Vagrant when not running on a Linux machine.

-This playbook will install Debian Bullseye (11) with Gnome Desktop Manager but this can be customised to install another distribution and/or desktop manager.
+This playbook will install Debian Bookworm (12) with Gnome Desktop Manager but this can be customised to install another distribution and/or desktop manager.

 ## Installation